 There’s notable research to suggest that students who undertake overseas study experiences have a higher employability than their domestically-bound counterparts.
 The results of the Erasmus Impact Study account that roughly 64% of employers consider international experience to be an important factor in their selection process.
 And this makes sense: having done a placement or internship overseas can be a standout factor to differentiate you from other applicants, and the unique opportunities the program affords you could in turn offer unique skills.
 Couple this with now holding an international network of professional contacts, and you’re in pretty good stead.
 According to Adam, the big item on showcase is adaptability.
 “The main thing is real world experience, “ Adam explains.
 “Employers are looking for applicants who are work ready, and by going overseas you’re getting out in the workforce and developing the skills and experience that get you ready for when you graduate.”

 So you’ve decided to do an internship or placement overseas through one of te University’s programs, but how do you get started?
 The first thing on your checklist should be to head over to the University website and check your eligibility.
 Next up you can look through popularly offered programs through organisations like Aim Overseas or Projects Abroad, or find a program through your School or Faculty directly.
-Following that, complete the University’s handy Pre-Departure Tutorial, after which you should contact your Faculty to finalise your credit agreement.
+Following that, contact your Student Progress Advisor to finalise your credit agreement.

 From there it’s off to the races, or airport as the case may be.
 Overseas travel can be a great way to figuratively as well as literally broaden your horizons, so it does well to be aware of the opportunities around you.